kmfunde/kmfunde.github.io/README.md

 ![pp1](./projects/examples/lr.gif)

-You can find the code used to generate this graphic and more details [here] (https://github.com/kmfunde/kmfunde.github.io/tree/e16be00cd0d969b659560c1f3d795799e5cb6f0b/projects/examples).
+You can find the code used to generate this graphic and more details [here](https://github.com/kmfunde/kmfunde.github.io/tree/e16be00cd0d969b659560c1f3d795799e5cb6f0b/projects/examples).